-The LCMT is a robust online tool that is designed to help team captains monitor and manage the company’s usage of Cisco Learning Credits.
-The LCMT:
+The Learning Credits Management Tool (LCMT) is a robust online tool that is designed to help team captains monitor and manage their company’s usage of Cisco Learning Credits.
+LCMT should be used to:

 TIP: You can click the Search button without entering any specific criteria to view all transactions that have occurred in the account since it was created.